dstanesc/FluidFramework/experimental/dds/tree2/docs/data-binder/README.md

 };
 ```

-For precise matching, the expression can include the position of a node in the containing sequence.
-To avoid the collision with custom attribution, an `[indexSymbol]` is provided.
+The expression can also include the position of a node in the containing sequence.
+To avoid potential collision with custom attribution, an `[indexSymbol]` is provided.
 For instance, the following expression matches the events associated with the first element of the `phones` sequence:

 ```ts
 const syntaxTree: BindSyntaxTree = {